ueabaes/ueabaes.github.io/README.md

 ## Other Information

-The research presented in this study is carried out on the [High Performance Computing Cluster](https://www.uea.ac.uk/groups-and-centres/research-and-specialist-computing/high-performance-computing) supported by the Research and Specialist Computing Support service at the University of East Anglia.
+The data collected in this study is processed on the [High Performance Computing Cluster](https://www.uea.ac.uk/groups-and-centres/research-and-specialist-computing/high-performance-computing) supported by the Research and Specialist Computing Support service at the University of East Anglia.